Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/README.md

 ### <a name="input_minimal_tls_version"></a> [minimal\_tls\_version](#input\_minimal\_tls\_version)

 Description: Defaults to `Tls12`.
 Specifies the minimal TLS version for the CosmosDB account.
-Possible values are: `Tls`, `Tls11`, and `Tls12`
+Possible values are: `Tls12`

 Type: `string`